Aryansh-S/USACO/README.md

 follow the unofficial directions at the top (there is a myth that this reduces performance, but do not buy that).
 The "src" folder just contains source files and images that are integrated elsewhere; you can ignore it.

+# Book

+[Here](https://www.overleaf.com/read/vxkkgmmrmckv) is the latest version of a book I am writing on competitive programming so far (a work in progress).

 # Language
 What to code in